Trade roles with QBuild

 The classification range is Level 4 to 10.

-Your take-home pay each fortnight will be made up of your base salary plus your SFP (your minimum wage) and claimable allowances you are entitled to.
+Your take-home pay each fortnight will be made up of your base salary plus your Single Fortnightly Payment (SFP) and claimable allowances you are entitled to.

 Base salary range